Our Opinion: What will we learn from graduation shooting wake-up call?

 Prior to the graduation shooting, there wasn’t much of a sense of urgency on anyone’s part to prevent such a thing.

 In the aftermath, some actions have been taken.
-Jackson and Cape public schools will begin screening at on-campus events.
+Jackson and Cape Girardeau public schools will begin screening at on-campus events.

 That’s a start.